flaf/miscellaneous/puppet4/production/modules/puppetserver/README.md

 the RAM available for the JVM of the puppetserver and the RAM available for the JVM of the puppetdb server.
 The default value of these parameters is `'1g'` (ie 1GB).
-Another value possible is `'512m'` for instance (ie 512MB).
+Another possible value is `'512m'` for instance (ie 512MB).

 The `profile` parameter is important.
-The two possible value for this parameter are `'client'` or `'autonomous'`:
+The two possible values for this parameter are `'client'` or `'autonomous'`:

-* If the value is `'autonomous'`, the puppetserver will be the Puppet CA and will be puppet client of itself.
+* If the value is `'autonomous'`, the puppetserver will be the Puppet CA and its puppet agent will become puppet client of itself.
 The puppetdb service will be installed too.

-* If the value is `'client'`, the puppetserver will be and will stay the client of its current puppetserver.
-The current puppetserver will be the puppet CA too.
-Then, the puppetdb service will not be installed this hosts (and the parameters related to Puppetdb will be ignored).
+* If the value is `'client'`, the puppet agent will be and will stay the client of its current puppetserver which will stay the puppet CA too.
+Then, the puppetdb service will not be installed on this host (and the parameters related to Puppetdb will be ignored).

 The `modules_repository` parameter is the url address of a Puppet forge server requested by the puppetserver.
 The default value of this parameter is `''` (the empty string).
-In this case the puppetserver will request directly the offcial Puppetlabs forge.
+In this case the puppetserver will request directly the official Puppetlabs forge.

 The `puppetdb_name`, `puppetdb_user` and `puppetdb_pwd`
-set the name of the PostgreSQL database, the PostreSQL user account and its password, PostgreSQL account used by the puppetdb service.
+parameters set the name of the PostgreSQL database, the PostgreSQL user account and its password.
+The PostgreSQL account will be used by the puppetdb service.
 The default values of theses parameters are `'puppet'`, `'pupppet'` and `sha1($::fqdn)`.

 The `modules_versions` is a hash like above to force the